 There are still steps you can take to protect yourself against the harsh rays of the sun to reduce damage to your skin.

-To bring down penetrating and damaging sun rays, you lean toward synthetic fabrics over natural ones.
-Synthetic materials are often tightly knit and allow less sun rays to penetrate them.
-Rather than cotton, you can don fabrics like acrylic, polyester and lycra when roaming out in the sun for longer time periods.
+To bring down penetrating and damaging sun rays, lean toward synthetic fabrics over natural ones.
+Synthetic materials are often tightly knit and allow less of the sun’s rays to penetrate them.
+Rather than cotton, you can don fabrics like acrylic, polyester, and lycra when out in the sun for longer time periods.

 To know how tightly knit the fabric is, you should check out the denier rating.

-By combining layers of clothing, bathing suit, hat, etc., you’ll get the best protection you can, while maximinzing the enjoyment of the sun and the beach.
+By combining layers of clothing, bathing suit, hat, etc., you’ll get the best protection you can, while maximizing the enjoyment of the sun and the beach.

 Wetness can bring down UPF protection for various materials.
 Unfortunately, if you get that white T-shirt wet, the amount of sun protection it provides is lessened.
-Thus, you should try to keep your clothes as dry as possible for protection against the sun.
+Try to keep your clothes as dry as possible for protection against the sun.

 A good hat is key to getting good protection when exposed.
-The head and neck is especially susceptible to skin cancers, and a hat will be a first line of defense in these areas..
+The head and neck are especially susceptible to skin cancers, and a hat will be the first line of defense in these areas.
 Try out a wide-brimmed hat for keeping out the sun.

-Often these hats can look really good if you can pull it off, and they offer much more sun protection than caps.
+Often a sun hat can look really good if you can pull off the look!
+And they offer much more sun protection than caps.

 With a bigger hat, you will have better protection of parts like the back, neck, ears, and face.

-Clothing especially designed for sun protection make use of darker hues for lower UV exposure.
+Clothing specially designed for sun protection use darker hues for lower UV exposure.

 How to Tan Through Clothes

-You now understand that it is very much possible to get sunburned and endure skin damage even with full clothing.
+It is possible to get sunburned and endure skin damage, even while wearing full clothing.
 You should know how this happens and the different factors that determine how well a fabric can protect you from the sun’s rays.

-Different kinds of clothes have different efficiencies of keeping out the sun’s rays and thus carry different SPF ratings.
+Different kinds of clothes have different efficiencies of keeping out the sun’s rays and thus carry different UPF ratings.

-The following 3 factors strongly influence the protection that a fabric can provide against sunlight.
+The following 3 factors strongly influence the protection that fabric can provide against sunlight.

 - Material – for better UV protection, the material should be capable of absorbing more sunlight.
 Thus, synthetic fabrics such as polyester may be a better choice than cotton since they absorb more sunlight than cotton.